 As a current member of the firm’s Diversity Leadership Committee and Co-Chair of Latham’s Women Enriching Business (WEB) Committee from 2014 to March 2019, she was instrumental in developing a local and global committee structure and in creating global programming to promote women through trailblazing initiatives focused on women’s professional development, mentoring, and networking.

-Ms. Ray’s experience includes representing:
+Sarah's experience includes representing:

 • Oracle, as lead counsel in a week-long federal jury trial, defending against claims of fraudulent misrepresentation and fraudulent inducement brought by a former customer of NetSuite business software.
-After successfully excluding plaintiff’s damages expert before trial, Ms. Ray and her team successfully urged the jury to reject plaintiff’s theory of fraud and deny both compensatory and punitive damages.
+After successfully excluding plaintiff’s damages expert before trial, Sarah and her team successfully urged the jury to reject plaintiff’s theory of fraud and deny both compensatory and punitive damages.
 The jury returned a complete defense win for Oracle and NetSuite after deliberating for little more than an hour.

 • Edeniq, Inc., an ethanol technology company, in defense of claims of breach of contract and fraud brought in California state court by a public corporation after a failed merger.
-Ms. Ray led the team in defeating all seven causes of action brought by the plaintiff through motion practice (both demurrer and summary judgment).
+Sarah led the team in defeating all seven causes of action brought by the plaintiff through motion practice (both demurrer and summary judgment).
 In light of the total victory, the court awarded Edeniq its attorneys’ fees and costs.

 • JELD-WEN in a trade secret misappropriation case.
 Secured a plaintiff’s verdict following a two-week trial in federal court, in which the jury found that the defendant stole eight distinct trade secrets owned and used by JELD-WEN, Inc. and awarded US$1.2 million in damages.